Danielraw1996/Danielraw1996.github.io/_pages/about.md

 news: true
 social: true
 ---

+Hi My name is Am Dan, I am best gengi player NA.
+You can find me slaughtering noobs and getting carried by Am Cotton regularly.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.